gugzkumar/cheet-sheet/docs/setting-up-remote.md

 <details><summary>What just happened?</summary>

 > Now that we have infrastructure that can house our app we need to build and deploy the source code.
 The file called remote.env, is what properly configures how to and where to deploy things.
-You could build the `remote.env` file manually by following the [remote.template.env](/.env_templates/remote.template.env).
-The utility cli provides guided prompts to make it a bit easier. *If you want to learn more about what each configuration is, read the ENVIRONMENT variable glossary.*
+You could also build the `remote.env` file manually by following the [remote.template.env](/.env_templates/remote.template.env).
+It's just that the utility cli provides guided prompts to make it a bit easier. *If you want to learn more about what each configuration is, read the ENVIRONMENT variable glossary.*

 </details>